-No one wants to be average.
+Nobody wants to be average.
 Everyone wants to be normal.
 But everyone also wants to be unique.
 We want to stand out.
 But normal doesn’t stand out.
 It blends in.
-For radio personalities, and radio brands, you must be willing to be weird.
+Radio personalities must be willing to be weird.

-What’s up with that?
-Being willing to be weird means embracing your quirks and flaws.
-That’s a key part of building a character brand profile.
-When you identify what makes you stand out from the pack, you’re on your way to radio success.
+Willing to be weird means embracing quirks and flaws.
+That’s a key part of building a character brand.
+Talented people who identify what makes them stand out are on the way to success.

-And the story of how Lucille Ball became a Hollywood legend is a perfect example that could be just the inspiration you need.
+The story of how Lucille Ball became a Hollywood legend is a perfect example that could be the inspiration you need.

 Hollywood legend Lucille Ball started out as a failure.

 She embarked on a show business career at age 15 by going to Manhattan and enrolling in John Murray Anderson’s dramatic school.
 From the first, she was repeatedly told she had no talent and should return home.

 She tried and failed to get into four Broadway chorus lines, so she became a model for commercial photographers.